neptunian/react-photo-gallery/README.md

 ## srcset

 It is possible to serve up different images to the lightbox using srcset which is supported by [React Images](https://github.com/jossmac/react-images).
 The same srcset property can be passed into the photos property.
 See react-images documentation for more information on the properties.
-More lightbox properties to be supported soon.

 ## Demo